 Ban also said he was saddened by the deaths of the six peacekeepers.
 "Their mission is to provide desperately needed security.
 They are not part of the conflict between Central Africans," he said.

 Ban is drafting plans for a possible U.N. peacekeeping mission in the Central African Republic.

 U.S. Secretary of State John Kerry said Washington was alarmed by this week's attacks on civilians by both Seleka and Christian militia fighters, and "deeply disturbed" by the discovery of the mass grave in Bangui.

 "The continued sectarian fighting only deepens the country's wounds and makes reconciliation more difficult," Kerry said in a statement.
 "The United States calls on the CAR transitional authorities to immediately end the violence, end the use of torture, and investigate and prosecute all those implicated in grave human rights abuses."

 The violence eased on Thursday as French peacekeepers took up positions on main roads near the airport and in troubled neighborhoods, although sporadic shooting was reported in several areas during the morning.

-Many say the bloodshed has little to do with religion in a nation where Muslims and Christians long lived in peace.
-Instead, they blame a political battle for control over resources in one of Africa's most weakly-governed states.
+Many say the bloodshed has little to do with religion in a nation where Muslims and Christians have long lived in peace.
+Instead, they blame a political battle for control over resources in one of Africa's most weakly governed states.

 "Some of the bodies were tied up.
 Others had big gashes and wounds which showed that they had been tortured," Gresenguet told Radio France International.
 "They were likely killed somewhere else and dumped there."